alhassan73/fresh-cart-ecommerce-app/README.md

 ## Access the App

-You can access the app and explore its features by visiting the following link: [Fresh Cart E-commerce App](https://fresh-cart-ecommerce-app.vercel.app/)
+You can access the app and explore its features by visiting the following link (App deployed on Vercel): [Fresh Cart E-commerce App](https://fresh-cart-ecommerce-app.vercel.app/)

 Please note that this app is a work in progress, and we may add new features and improvements over time.
 We appreciate your interest in the Fresh Cart E-commerce App!
 If you have any feedback or encounter any issues, please don't hesitate to open an issue or reach out to us.